cool2645/hadoop-install/README.md

-# Hadoop Setup Script
+# Hadoop Install Script

-This program helps set up Hadoop for Debian/Ubuntu OS.
+This program helps set up Hadoop cluster with Debian/Ubuntu OS.

+By using this script you do not need any additonal manual operation, what you need is just providing

++ Master's Hostname & ip & root password
++ Slaves' Hostname & ip & root password

+and the script will automatically help you set up the cluster.

+If you use this program to set up Hadoop, a useful tool *hadoopctl* will be installed, with which you can init/start/restart the cluster conveniently.

 ## Installation